Jury finds man guilty of murder of rapper Nipsey Hussle – KION546

 LOS ANGELES (AP) — Jurors found a 32-year-old man guilty of first-degree murder Wednesday for the 2019 fatal shooting of rapper Nipsey Hussle.

-The Los Angeles County jury also found Eric R. Holder Jr. guilty of two counts of attempted voluntary manslaughter instead of two attempted murder counts as prosecutors had sought for two other men who were hit by gunfire at the scene.
+The Los Angeles County jury also found Eric R. Holder Jr. guilty of two counts of attempted voluntary manslaughter for gunfire that hit other men at the scene.
+Prosecutors had sought two counts of attempted murder.
+Holder also was found guilty of two counts of assault with a firearm on the same men.

 Holder, wearing a blue suit and face mask, stood up in the small court room next to his lawyer as the verdict was read.
 He had no visible reaction.

-Jurors deliberated for about six hours over two days before reaching the verdict.
+A jury of nine women and three men deliberated for about six hours over two days before reaching the verdict.
+Most of their deliberations took place Friday, and they promptly came to their unanimous decision Wednesday, briefly reconvening after a four-day break.

+Typos on the verdict form compelled jurors to briefly return to the deliberation room to correct and sign them while attorneys, reporters and others waited in the courtroom.
+No family or friends of Hussle were in the room when the verdict was read.

+Holder could get life in prison when he’s sentenced on Sept.
+15.

 The verdict brings an end to a legal saga that has lasted more than three years and a trial that was often delayed because of the pandemic.